rossyndicate/lab_website/content/authors/Katie/_index.md

 title: Katie Willi (she/her)
 ---

-Katie is the data manager for the Open Eco Data Lab.
-Her research interests include water quality, watershed hydrology, and environmental policy.
-Currently, Katie assists the lab on projects involving complex geospatial datasets, the development of R shiny and blogdown products, and managing field work.
-Before joining the lab in a more permanent capacity, Katie was a fellow with the National Park Service's Water Resources Division while receiving her Master's with Matt and Stephanie Kampf as her co-advisers.
+Katie is the lab's data manager.
+Her research interests include watershed hydrology, water quality, and environmental policy.
+Currently, Katie assists the lab on all sorts of projects, though a common thread within them is the munging and harmonizing of large, and often disparate, datasets.
+Before becoming a lab manager, Katie was a fellow with the National Park Service's Water Resources Division while receiving her Master's with Matt and [Dr. Stephanie Kampf](https://www.nrel.colostate.edu/investigator/stephanie-kampf-homepage/) as her co-advisers.